Subaru-PFS/tron_tron/Docs/sphinx/sampleActor.rst

 Hello, Camera: a simple actor
 ==============================

 This is a nearly complete example of a working actor.
+We are using a snapshot of the MCS camera controller.

 Main actor instance and routine
 --------

-The main actor program must define a subclass of the `actorcore.Actor.Actor` class, create an instance of it, and call its `.run()` method.
+The main actor program must be a runnable python program file.
+The main routine must define a subclass of the `actorcore.Actor.Actor` class, create an instance of it, and call its `.run()` method.

 The instance creation reads a config file, sets up connections to the hub, arranges for the actor's command definitions to be loaded and